 * I sorted through all my cameras and decided to sell the vast majority.
 I will hone my photography with my few favourites: Mamiya DSX, Pentax Spotmatic, the Yashica from my Dad, the underwater Minolta and driftwood pinhole camera.
 I’ve even decided to sell the Nikon FE I thought I wanted badly, and to stop myself from burning willy-nilly through rolls of film I’ll shoot more project-based work.
 Side note: if you’re looking to buy a film camera, get in touch.

 * This dear old blog.
 I love it.
 It’s a happy place to spend time.
-A space where I get to be me and have control (Virgo) over the content, design and as a cool way of archiving my life and to chart my personal growth, and after 10+ years of blogging (remember Blogger anyone?
+A space where I get to be me and have control over the content, design and as a cool way of braindumping/archiving my life and to chart my personal growth.
+After 9+ years of blogging (remember Blogger?
 I cringe at my old posts there) there’s been a whole bunch of that.
 OK so conversation and commentating seems to have shifted over to social media, but if you’re here and you’re reading this, I fricking love you!
 So I’m going to make a huge effort with writing more frequently here.

-* I have to confess I had workbooks, classes, and e-courses up the wazoo saved on my computer, on Skillshare, and pinned tutorials on billions (ok that’s an exaggeration) of subjects.
+* I have to confess I had workbooks, classes, and e-courses up the wazoo saved on my computer, on Skillshare, and pinned tutorials on tons of subjects.
 Boom!
 Deleted the lot.
 Instead I’m going to explore basic skills I have already and I want to improve such as printmaking (or here or here), cyanotypes, life-drawing, the aforementioned flute for starters.

-* No holiday this year.
-I’m not allowed in the sun properly for a year post-radiotherapy so no lounging on a beach for me.
-But I’ll explore my village, my local area and the South of France.
+* I’m not allowed in the sun properly for a year post-radiotherapy so no lounging on a beach for me.
+But I’ll explore my village, my local area and the South of France in general, especially around Marseille where my boy lives.
 Maybe if we need a break we’ll toddle off down to the Costa Brava that we already know and love.
 Here we can indulge in some beloved snorkelling and hiking.

 * Deepen my commitment to animals, be more of a voice for them and with conviction about veganism and animal welfare/rights.
 I shy away from this sometimes because I get upset easily by their suffering, and then there’s the haters calling you preachy or accusing you of not caring about humans.
 Oh please.